axbg/AWAREnet/README.md

 AWAREnet is a platform where companies, climate change activists, NGOs, and regular people can interact transparently, and stay connected to every environment-centered action happening in their area.

-Through AWAREnet each side is able to host, fund, support or promote authentic activities that have a real impact.
+Through AWAREnet each side can host, fund, support, or promote authentic activities that have a real impact.

 <div>
     <img src="./assets/all.gif" />